-Convergence and new services are fostered by advances in radio access networking and by the explosive growth of mobile devices, as viewers can enjoy communication, videos, personalized services and social media on the move.
+Convergence and new services are fostered by advances in radio access networking and by the uptake of mobile devices, which enable consumptions of communication, videos, personalized services and other content.

-A case in point is the economic impact of Over the Top (OTTs) applications and their effect on the telecommunication ecosystem.
-This is a significant development and requires further study to promote access, affordability, competitiveness, sustainable investment and innovation.
+These developments may have implications for access, affordability, competitiveness, investment and innovation in the international telecommunication ecosystem.

 2 Question

-Economic and regulatory impact of the Internet, convergence (services or infrastructure) and new services, such as Over the Top (OTT) services and their impact on the development of telecommunications networks and services.
+Economic and regulatory relationship between the Internet, convergence (services or infrastructure), and Over the Top (OTT) and international telecommunications networks and services.

 3 Tasks

-Studying the specific international and regional aspects of the economic and regulatory impact of Internet, convergence, OTTs, and future IP services, with explicit consideration to developing countries.
-Tariff issues for services such as SMS and MMS.
+Studying the specific international and regional aspects of the economic and regulatory relationship between the Internet, convergence, OTTs, and international telecommunication networks and services, with explicit consideration to developing countries.

+Terms and definitions for recommendations or studies dealing with this question.

+Texts under development: D.50Supp_OTT, D.ConsumerOTT, D.OTTBypass, STUDY_Convergence, and TR_OTTbypass.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships